t-anderson21/blog/_posts/2024-03-07-data-curation.md

 # Filter nominal GDP data to include only data from 1948 to present
 nominal_gdp_df = nominal_gdp_df[nominal_gdp_df['Date'].dt.year >= 1948]
 ```
-If successful here's what the header of what my data looks like:
+Here's what the header of what my data looks like:

 ![Figure]({{site.url}}/{{site.baseurl}}/assets/img/NominalGDPHeader.png)